2010 World Cup Qualifiers (February 2008)

 Entering the match against the visiting UAE with only one win in six group games, a win seemed like a certainty.

 Iran immediately set to make things right, threatening in the opening minute when Hashemian chested down Karimi's cross in the box but fired his effort straight at goalkeeper.
 In the 10th minute Hashemian rose to meet Nouri's cross from the left but sent his header wide.
 Nekounam saw his header stopped by Naser, while Shojaei's shot deflected off a defender and flew over the crossbar.
 Khalatbari almost broke the deadlock early in the second half when his header off a Nouri cross was superbly stopped by Naser.
-But Karimi eased the concerns of the home fans at the Azadi Stadium with a classy winning goal in the 53rd minute after receiving a pass from Teymourian and displaying great control and composure to take the ball into the box, hold off a couple of challenges before slotting the ball home.
+But Karimi eased the concerns of the home fans at Azadi Stadium with a classy winning goal in the 53rd minute after receiving a pass from Teymourian and displaying great control and composure to take the ball into the box, hold off a couple of challenges before slotting the ball home.
 Borhani failed to get enough punch on an effort which was cleared off the line but in the end Iran took three valuable points away from the game.

 In a deciding game, Iran would face the already qualified South Koreans away.